- "The great truth is there isn't one."

 - Sesquipedalian Loquaciousness: Again, their lyrics.

-- Spoken Word in Music: "Exercises in Futility VI" has some at the very beginning.
+- Spoken Word in Music: "Exercises in Futility VI" and "With Hearts Toward None VII" have some at the very beginning.

 - "There is something about the rigid posture of a proper, authentic blindAs if extended arms reached to pass his blindness onto others"